 4. Remitly (Personal transfers only)

 Service highlights: Designed from the ground up for immigrants.
-Instant transfers and flexible payout methods.
+Instant transfers and flexible payout methods including cash pick up.

 Service lowlights: Fees can be at the high end compared to other alternatives and can only send from the 16 countries to developing countries.

 Availability: Available in 16 developed countries including the UK, US, Canada, Australia, Ireland, Germany, France, Italy, Spain, Austria, Belgium, Finland, Netherlands, Norway, Singapore and Sweden.